mihaipatru/holidayautostest/README.md

 ```

 ### Setup/Technical Assumptions
-Node.js is installed on the machine running the tests;
+Node.js is installed on the machine running the tests with cucumber;

 npm (Node Package Manager) is available for installing dependencies;